Growing spinach where the sun doesn’t shine

-Once seen as a “towering lunacy”, vertical farms are all the rage from the U.S. to Europe to Asia, promising to supply urban populations with higher quality fruit and vegetables at lower cost and with less energy waste.
+Once seen as a “towering lunacy”, vertical farms are all the rage from the U.S. to Europe to Asia.

 When major-league consumer electronics companies like Toshiba and Fujitsu begin turning pristine microchip clean rooms into lettuce and spinach factories, something very out of the ordinary has to be going on.
 Where engineers in bunny suits once tended precision machines etching silicon chips, people in similar garb now nurture green vegetables in serried ranks of hydroponic racks stacked up to the ceiling.
 Adding to the mystery, the whole enormous room is bathed in an unnatural pink glow.